Gluten-Free Red Velvet Cookies

 Jump to Recipe

-The cookies ares soft, moist, and the white chocolate chips remind us of the cream cheese frosting of the cake.
-They’re perfect for any celebration.
+The chewy cookies are full of white chocolate chips, which remind us of the cream cheese frosting of the cake.
+They’re perfect for Valentine’s Day, holidays, or any occasion.

-Many red velvet cookies with white chocolate chunks on a white plate seen from above.
+Red velvet cookies with white chocolate chips on a white plate seen from above.

 Ingredients